shanev/shanev.me/content/about.md

 ## Pre-history

-I got my start in technology in the early 90's as an operator of a {{< external href="https://en.wikipedia.org/wiki/Bulletin_board_system" text="BBS" />}}, an early form of pre-Internet social network.
+I got my start in technology in the early 90's as an operator of a {{< external href="https://en.wikipedia.org/wiki/Bulletin_board_system" text="BBS" />}}, an early form of pre-Internet social network built around trading software and games.
 I taught myself to code to make plugins for it.
+My BBS career ended when a German telecom sent a cease and desist letter, causing my parents to confiscate my computers.
+I had hacked into their {{< external href="https://en.wikipedia.org/wiki/Business_telephone_system" text="systems" />}} to make free phone calls.

 I focused more on the hardware side in college, once designing a 16-bit microprocessor for a class project.
 I graduated with an M.S in Electrical Engineering with a focus on Electromagnetics.